De Metz

 1. De Metz Advocaten N.V.(“De Metz”) is a limited liability company (in Dutch: naamloze vennootschap) incorporated under the laws of the Netherlands, whose object is to practice the profession of lawyer (in Dutch: advocaat).
 A list of the shareholders of De Metz, or the persons holding shares in De Metz through their respective holding companies — which persons are, in conformity with international practice, referred to as “partners” – will be made available upon request.

-5. If the performance of an instruction by De Metz gives rise to liability, this liability shall at all times be limited to the amount which is paid under De Metz’s liability insurance in respect of the matter concerned plus the amount of any deductible (in Dutch: eigen risico) which under the terms of the insurance policy is for the account of De Metz.
-If, for whatever reason, the insurer makes no payment under the insurance policy referred to above, any liability shall be limited to a sum equal to the amount paid by the client to De Metz in relation to the matter, or the relevant part thereof, in respect of which the liability has arisen, subject to a maximum of EUR 100,000.
-Without prejudice to the provisions set forth in article 6:89 of the Dutch Civil Code, the right to compensation for damages shall at any rate terminate twelve months after the occurrence of the event that caused, whether directly or indirectly, the damages for which De Metz is liable.
+1. If the performance of an instruction by De Metz gives rise to liability, this liability shall at all times be limited to the amount which is paid under De Metz’s liability insurance in respect of the matter concerned plus the amount of any deductible (in Dutch: eigen risico) which under the terms of the insurance policy is for the account of De Metz.
+If, for whatever reason, the insurer makes no payment under the insurance policy referred to above, any liability shall be limited to a sum equal to the amount paid by the Client to De Metz in relation to the matter, or the relevant part thereof, in respect of which the liability has arisen, subject to a maximum of EUR 100,000.
+Without prejudice to the provisions set forth in article 6:89 DCC, the right to compensation for damages shall at any rate terminate twelve (12) months after the occurrence of the event that caused, whether directly or indirectly, the damages for which De Metz is liable.

-10. These general conditions are stipulated not only for the benefit of De Metz, but also for the benefit of its “partners” (as referred to above), shareholders and their managing director, managing directors of De Metz, employees and all persons engaged by De Metz in relation to the performance of an instruction.
+1. These general conditions are stipulated not only for the benefit of De Metz, but also for the benefit of its “partners” (as referred to above), shareholders and their managing director, managing directors of De Metz, employees and all persons engaged by De Metz in relation to the performance of an instruction.

-11. In the event of any conflict between the Dutch text of these general conditions and the text of any translation thereof, the Dutch text shall prevail.
+1. In the event of any conflict between the Dutch text of these general conditions and the text of any translation thereof, the Dutch text shall prevail.